 Today, the city has a thriving market, a buzzing arts scene, museums and some of England’s finest historic houses.
-Coupled with this is excellent schooling, both private and public options.
+Coupled with this is excellent schooling options.

 Salisbury is also great for shopping.
 Its historic streets are home to all your favourite stores, as well as independent retailers, who offer unique items not often found on the high street.

 Encompassing a range of dining option, Salisbury has a multitude of coffee shops, pubs and restaurants, as well as clubs and bars.
 Whatever cuisine or entertainment you desire, the city offers it!

 Average house price: £323,612

 Known as the ‘jewel in the crown of Suffolk’, Bury St Edmunds is amongst the best place to raise a family in the southeast.

 With over 1,000 years of history, the city has a lot to offer if you’re a history buff.
 The magnificent St Edmundsbury Cathedral is still in use, tops the list.